 By conflating what her promotional material describes convivially as “the most reviled wartime policies in American history” with profiling, Malkin has based her book on an invalid analogy.

 That is not all that is invalid about her modus operandi, however.
-Malkin has gone beyond blindly supporting her man’s (Bush’s) policies, to using her journalistic celebrity to spread the so-far unverified Swift Boat stories.
-There she was on Hardball, her face contorted like Dorian Gray on fast forward, spewing speculation that John Kerry had shot himself in
+Malkin has gone beyond blindly supporting Bush’s policies, to using her journalistic celebrity to spread the so-far unverified Swift Boat stories.
+There she was on Hardball, her face contorted like Dorian Gray on fast forward, spewing speculation that John Kerry had shot himself in Vietnam.
+Thankfully, host Chris Matthews rose to the occasion like a cobra, and spat a succession of sharp questions at the dissembling Malkin regarding the rumors that tumbled promiscuously from her mouth.

 Malkin also makes the mildly interesting point that many Japanese chose to move to the relocation centers (perhaps they wanted to be with their relatives?) and even became avid supporters of internment.
 A case of the Stockholm Syndrome perhaps?
 It is possible that in an attempt to deal with cognitive dissonance, some Japanese (who are often submissive to authority) may have needed to self-justify their punishment.
 Still, our author’s arguments are worse than poor if she takes the victim’s acquiescence as justification for the crimes committed against him.